rust-lang/book/src/ch12-03-improving-error-handling-and-modularity.md

 #### Handling Errors Returned from `run` in `main`

-We’ll check for errors and handle them using a technique similar to one we used with `Config::new` in Listing 12-10, but with a slight difference:
+We’ll check for errors and handle them using a technique similar to one we used with `Config::build` in Listing 12-10, but with a slight difference:

 <span class="filename">Filename: src/main.rs</span>